Pre-College Academic Program

-Intensive six-credit courses help our students complete their degree sooner and allow students to pursue a full-time course load while attending classes just two days per week.ACADEMICS AT SNR »
+Intensive six-credit courses help students complete their degrees sooner and allow students to pursue a full-time course load while attending classes just two days a week.ACADEMICS AT SNR »

 A Degree Plan Tailored to You

-Students work with their academic advisors to devise a personal degree plan that takes their current responsibilities into account.LEARN MORE ABOUT OUR ACADEMIC PROGRAM »
+Students work with academic advisors to devise personal degree plans that take their current work-life responsibilities into account.LEARN MORE ABOUT OUR ACADEMIC PROGRAM »

 We Value Your Experience

-The School of Resources recognizes what adult students bring to the table, and allows students to earn credits based on past work and life experience.CREDIT FOR PRIOR LEARNING »
+The School of Resources allows students to earn credits based on past work and life experience.CREDIT FOR PRIOR LEARNING »

 A PROGRAM DESIGNED FOR ADULTS